 Dooku remained the face of the Separatist army, bringing war to planets across the galaxy.
+He also sought to undermine the Republic with a steady stream of propaganda sent over the information network known as the HoloNet, an effort that was opposed by Republic officers such as Wilhuff Tarkin.
 On numerous occasions throughout the Clone Wars, he dueled Anakin Skywalker and Obi-Wan Kenobi, and continually performed the will of Darth Sidious.
 During this time, Dooku took on an apprentice named Asajj Ventress.
 He trained her in the ways of the dark side and used her as an assassin; when Sidious deemed her value spent, Dooku abandoned her.
 Ventress, though, wanted revenge.
 Conspiring with Mother Talzin, they sent Savage Opress to be Dooku’s new apprentice; the real plan, however, was for Ventress and Opress to kill Dooku.
 This was not to be, as the Sith Lord was too strong with the dark side and survived the attack.

 While Dooku was the leader of the Separatist movement, it was later revealed that his involvement in the origins of the Clone War stretched much deeper.
 With new evidence into the death of Sifo-Dyas -- the Jedi who supposedly ordered the creation of the clone army -- Obi-Wan Kenobi and Anakin Skywalker visited the Pyke Syndicate on Oba Diah.
 They learned that the Pykes were hired by a man named Tyranus to kill the Jedi, but that the crime family had secretly kept his companion, Silman, alive.
 Obi-Wan and Anakin began to speak to the captive, but he was quickly Force choked by an unseen attacker: Count Dooku had arrived, sent by Darth Sidious to tie up all loose ends to the death of Sifo-Dyas.
 Lom, leader of the Pykes, called Dooku by his Sith name -- revealing to the Jedi the unsettling truth behind the mystery of the clone army.
 Dooku, or Darth Tyranus, escaped, and the Jedi had no choice but to continue playing the Sith’s game.